 - 1 tbsp chopped fresh parsley

-Heat up the wok, cut the chicken into small pieces and season with salt, pepeper and garlic powder.
-Add one tablespoon of oil to the wok and stir fry on high heat until the chicken is cooked through and slightly browned.
+Heat up the wok or a pan, cut the chicken into small pieces and season with salt and pepeper.
+Add one tablespoon of oil to the wok or pan, and stir fry on high heat until the chicken is cooked through and slightly browned.